nabeelxy/ai-security-guide/ai_for_security/browser_security/chrome_ext_sec_tweb_2025.md

 *   **VirusTotal:**
     *   This commercial service is a well-known security tool used to analyze files, domains, IPs, and URLs for malware.
 Prior work in 2017 suggested it performed poorly on malicious extensions.
     *   *Improvement:* The paper performed a **recent, large-scale assessment** on 7,140 known malicious extensions and confirmed that VirusTotal still works poorly today, detecting only 293 (or 173 by strict criteria) extensions and showing a false-negative rate over 97%.
 This result confirms that existing commercial methods give a false sense of security.

+### Notes
+* This summary is generated with the assistance of GenAI but it is manually varified and updated.